⚠️ Field Name Migration Notice (Jan 2026)

 Fields:

-endpoint(string, REQUIRED): MCP server URLversion(string, REQUIRED): MCP protocol version (standard:"2025-06-18")mcpTools(array, OPTIONAL): List of available MCP toolsmcpPrompts(array, OPTIONAL): List of available promptsmcpResources(array, OPTIONAL): List of available resourcescapabilities(object, OPTIONAL): MCP server capabilities per spec
+endpoint(string, REQUIRED): MCP server URLversion(string, REQUIRED): MCP protocol version inYYYY-MM-DDdate formatmcpTools(array, OPTIONAL): List of available MCP toolsmcpPrompts(array, OPTIONAL): List of available promptsmcpResources(array, OPTIONAL): List of available resourcescapabilities(array, OPTIONAL): MCP server capabilities

 2. A2A (Agent-to-Agent Protocol)